A Beginner's Workshop for Antigravity CLI & ADK (Build Your First AI Companion)

 )

-Test the Generated Code:
+Test the Generated Code

 👀 Go to your web preview tab.

-👉 Type Hello, how are you? and press Send.
+and press Send.
 The agent should now respond with a friendly greeting instead of just echoing your words!
 This confirms our agent is now powered by Gemini.

 4. Enhance the Agent's Persona

 A simple instruction is good, but a detailed persona creates a much more engaging and memorable character.
-In this step, you will design your own companion's personality and then instruct the Gemini CLI to directly modify the agent's code to adopt this new persona.
+In this step, you will design your own companion's personality and then instruct the Antigravity CLI to directly modify the agent's code to adopt this new persona.

 Brainstorm Your Companion's Persona